-Practicing mindfulness also supports you in opening your heart in order to experience life more fully.
-You learn to let go of self-criticism, self-doubt and anxiety and develop a relationship with yourself based on lovingkindness and self-compassion, which supports your growth and expansion and increases peace, happiness and well-being.
+Practicing mindfulness also supports us in opening the heart in order to experience life more fully.
+We learn to let go of self-criticism, self-doubt and anxiety and develop a relationship with ourselves based on lovingkindness and self-compassion, which supports our growth and expansion and increases peace, happiness and well-being.

 When we pause from the busyness, when we stop, it actually gives us a chance to come home to our hearts again. — Tara Brach

-As you develop loving-kindness and compassion, you begin to understand that we are all interconnected and that your well-being depends upon the well-being of the natural world, and the natural world”s well-being depends upon your well-being.
-As you grow in your understanding of this interrelated ecology of all living things, you grow more committed to nurturing wellness in yourself, others, and the natural world.
+As we develop loving-kindness and compassion, we begin to understand that we are all interconnected and that our well-being depends upon the well-being of the natural world, and the natural world”s well-being depends upon our well-being.
+As we grow in your understanding of this interrelated ecology of all living things, we grow more committed to nurturing wellness in ourself, others, and the natural world.